apache/airflow/docs/apache-airflow-providers-celery/celery_executor.rst

 During this process, two processes are created:

-- LocalTaskJobProcess - It's logic is described by LocalTaskJob.
+- LocalTaskJobProcess - Its logic is described by LocalTaskJob.
 It is monitoring RawTaskProcess.
 New processes are started using TaskRunner.
 - RawTaskProcess - It is a process with the user code e.g. :meth:`~airflow.models.baseoperator.BaseOperator.execute`.

 | [1] **SchedulerProcess** processes the tasks and when it finds a task that needs to be done, sends it to the **QueueBroker**.